raspberrypilearning/lineup/en/step_4.md

 	![variables set](images/script_3.svg)

-- Now you need a loop to add the first 10 coordinates to the lists.
+- Now you need a loop to add the first ten coordinates to the lists.
 So how many times should the loop repeat?
-In this case it is ten - one for each column in the grid.
+In this case it is ten - one time for each column in the grid.
 As you've set up the block to take `columns` as a parameter, you can use this value.

 	![repeat loop](images/script_4.svg)